mborik/z80-macroasm-vscode/README.md

   > default: `"**/*.{a80,asm,inc,s}"`
 - `z80-macroasm.seekSymbolsThroughWorkspace` - If true, extension will crawl through all your workspace files to document all symbols.
 Otherwise, only includes are taken into account.
   > default: `false`
+- `z80-macroasm.suggestOnInstructions` - Extension will suggest also basic instruction mnemonics for the auto-completion, not only instruction arguments.
+  > default: `false`
+- `z80-macroasm.suggestCommitWithCustomKeys` - Extension will commit suggesttions with extension's custom keys (enter, tab, or comma).
+Otherwise, only predefined shortcut will commit suggestion.
+  > default: `false`

 ### Formatter:
 - `z80-macroasm.format.enabled` - Turn on the experimental feature of format on-type or on-save.